 Sanghmitra Hitashi: It was a 36-hour ordeal after I lost my luggage before Cannes

-Actor Sanghmitra Hitashi lost her luggage mid-way during her trip to Cannes Film Festival 2023, but was eventually able to attend the festival and attend her scheduled meetings for an Indo-Spanish film she has penned the story for and will play the lead role in.
+Sanghmitra Hitaishi lost all her luggage during her trip to Cannes Film Festival-2023, but was eventually able to attend and even had meetings for her upcoming film.

 Actor Sanghmitra Hitashi’s trip to Cannes Film Festival-2023, began on an unexpected note as she lost all the luggage mid-way.